A Step-by-Step Guide for Small Business Owners and Managers

 Next you’ll need a building (website) to house your plant and equipment.

-It’s important that you build your building with WordPress which is a content management system (CMS).
+It’s important that you build your website with WordPress which is a content management system (CMS).

 A content management system is the brain of your website.
 It lets you add new pages or blog posts and edit content without having to use a techie or learn any code.
 If you can use MSWord you’ll be able to use WordPress to manage the content of your website.